ionic-team/stencil-site/src/docs/introduction/upgrading-to-stencil-three.md

 # Upgrading to Stencil v3.0.0

-> Stencil 3.0.0 is pre-release softwared.
+> Stencil 3.0.0 is pre-release software.
 These instructions are for users looking to try an early version of the software

 ## Getting Started